+(+ /

-Foundation Aid \$14.89
+Foundation Aid \$15.177

-Other Formula-Based Aid Programs \$7.02
+Other Formula-Based Aid Programs \$7.293

-Categorical Programs \$0.28
+Categorical Programs \$0.298

-Gap Elimination Adjustment (\$2.55)
+Gap Elimination Adjustment (\$1.639)

-Total School Aid \$19.64
+Total School Aid \$21.128

+Performance Grants \$0.100

+Total with Performance Grants \$21.228

+New NY Education Reform Initiatives \$0.075

+Education Aid Total \$21.303

-The State FY 2012 Enacted Budget provides \$19.64 billion in School Aid for the 2011-12 school year, which includes: \$14.9 billion in Foundation Aid; \$7.0 billion in other formula-based aid programs (e.g., Building Aid, Transportation Aid, Universal Prekindergarten); \$281 million in categorical programs; and a reduction for the \$2.55 billion formula-based Gap Elimination Adjustment.
+The State FY 2014 Enacted Budget provides \$21.23 billion in School Aid for the 2013-14 school year, including: \$15.18 billion in Foundation Aid; \$7.29 billion in other formula-based aid programs (e.g., Building Aid, Transportation Aid, Universal Prekindergarten); \$298 million in categorical programs; a reduced \$1.64 billion formula-based Gap Elimination Adjustment; and \$100 million in Performance Grants.
+In addition, \$75 million in New NY Education Reform Initiatives increase total Education Aid to over \$21.30 billion.

-The Enacted Budget also includes a two-year appropriation and makes changes in Education Law to limit future School Aid increases to the rate of growth in New York State personal income.
-Total spending under this growth cap is projected to increase by an additional \$805 million to \$20.45 billion in the 2012-13 school year and reach \$22.2 billion by the 2014-15 school year.
+The Enacted Budget also continues a two-year appropriation and previously enacted changes in Education Law to limit future School Aid increases to the rate of growth in New York State personal income.
+Total spending under this growth limitation, which does not include the New NY Education Reform Initiatives, was projected to increase by an additional \$722 million to \$21.95 billion in the 2014-15 school year and reach \$24.04 billion by the 2016-17 school year.

 The State pays approximately 70 percent of the annual school year commitment during the fiscal year it was enacted, with most of the remaining 30 percent spent in the first three months of the next fiscal year.
 Some programs deviate from this spending pattern.
 For example, the State pays 25 percent of the school year commitment for BOCES programs during the fiscal year it was enacted and 75 percent in the following year.
-Based on these spending patterns, School Aid spending in State Operating Funds for the State FY 2012 is projected to total \$19.69 billion.
+Based on this funding schedule, School Aid spending in State Operating Funds for the State FY 2014 was projected to total \$20.47 billion.